yuyaogawa9/data_collection-for-twitch-and-esports/README.md

 In the research, we will use four data from above plus broadband data which is accessible https://ourworldindata.org/grapher/broadband-penetration-by-country?tab=table
 Download data from above and name it broadband.csv.

-We will now clean the data.
+We will now clean the data using clean_data.ipynb.